Learn More

 Summary

-Premenstrual syndrome, or PMS, is a group of symptoms that start one to two weeks before your period.
+Premenstrual syndrome, or PMS, is a group of physical and emotional symptoms that start one to two weeks before your period.
 Most women have at least some symptoms of PMS, and the symptoms go away after their periods start.
-For some women, the symptoms are severe enough to interfere with their lives.
-They have a type of PMS called premenstrual dysphoric disorder, or PMDD.
+The symptoms may range from mild to severe.

 - Breast swelling and tenderness